4e6/firefox-lang-stats/README.md

 # firefox-lang-stats

+How much Rust in Firefox?
+You can see the chart [here][gh-pages].

-Language statistics for [mozilla/gecko-dev] repository.
+Repository contains scripts collecting the language statistics for [mozilla/gecko-dev] repository.
+Gathered data then assembled into a pie chart `index.html`

 # Build